ceaserone/Clipboard2.txt-ClipGrabber/README.md

 # ClipGrabber!
-***A keyboard that monitors and saves clipboard text***
+***A keyboard that monitors and saves clipboard info to a .txt***

   💯✅🏕️👍👌👇😜👽🔥♥️

-### ClipGrabber is a custom Android keyboard that not only works as a minimalist text input method, but also passively logs every clipboard copy to a local text file — all while bypassing Android’s restrictive clipboard access policies (Android 10+).
+#### ClipGrabber is a custom Android keyboard that not only works as a minimalist text input method, but also passively logs every clipboard copy to a local text file — all while bypassing Android’s restrictive clipboard access policies (Android 10+).
 This is a completely unique utility that stays out of your way, but gets the job done.

 ---